 As Gallio watched the beating, he raised no objection, choosing rather to appear indifferent.
 Clearly, the Greeks knew that they had his approval and support.

 Think how Crispus, the former ruler of the synagogue, must have felt when he heard about the ordeal of Sosthenes.
 Think how thankful he was that he followed Paul out of the synagogue.
 At the time, he must have thought that he was enduring a great loss.
+He seemed to giving up important connections and wide influence.
 But the real loser was the man who stayed and took his place.